dbierer/laminas-1-feb-2021/README.md

 # ZF / Laminas Fundamentals -- Feb 2021

 ## Lab Notes
+* For Wed 17 Feb 2021
+  * Lab: Creating and Accessing a Service
 * For Mon 15 Feb 2021
   * Lab: Using a Built-in Controller Plugin
   * Lab: Using a Custom Controller Plugin